alphagov/govuk-rfcs/rfc-030-customise-call-to-action-text-on-simple-smart-answers-start-page.md

 &nbsp;

 ---
-status: "IN PROGRESS"
+status: "ACCEPTED"
-notes: "Closing for comments on 25th Aug, 2015"
+notes: "Got thumbsups from a developer and an interaction designer"
 ---

 ## Problem